Stone-ResearchLife/xMem/README.md

 > - `~/Large-Transformer-Exp` to store result related to Qwen3 0.6B and Pythia 1B

 ### Run ANOVA Experiment
+> [!IMPORTANT] Ensure that you have right configuration of interpreter for Jupyter environment

 Use a Jupyter [Notebook](exp/Experiments-ANOVA.ipynb) for this experiments

 ### Run Monte Carlo Experiment
+> [!IMPORTANT] Ensure that you have right configuration of interpreter for Jupyter environment

 Use a Jupyter [Notebook](exp/Experiments-Mento%20Carlo.ipynb) for this experiments

 ## 🧹(Optional) Clean Up